sfnxboy/Neural-Networks-and-Deep-Learning-Models/README.md

 There are a number of advantages to using a neural network instead of a traditional statistical or machine learning model.
 For instance, neural networks are effective at detecting complex, nonlinear relationships.
 Additionally, neural networks have greater tolerance for messy data and can learn to ignore noisy characteristics in data.
 The two biggest disadvantages to using a neural network model are that the layers of neurons are often too complex to dissect and understand (creating a black box problem), and neural networks are prone to overfitting (characterizing the training data so well that it does not generalize to test data effectively).
 However, both of the disadvantages can be mitigated and accounted for.
 Neural networks work by linking together neurons and producing a clear quantitative output.
 But if each neuron has its own output, how does the neural network combine each output into a single classifier or regression model?
 The answer is an **activation function.** The activation function is a mathematical function applied to the end of each "neuron" (or each individual perceptron model) that transforms the output to a quantitative value.
 This quantitative output is used as an input value for other layers in the neural network model.
 There are a wide variety of activation functions that can be used for many specific purposes.
 Neural networks (and especially deep neural networks) thrive in large datasets.
 Datasets with thousands of data points, or datasets with complex features, may overwhelm the logistic regression model, while a deep learning model can evaluate every interaction within and across neurons.

+### Process
+1. Import dependencies.
+2. Import the input dataset.
+3. Generate categorical variable list.
+4. Create a OneHotEncoder instance.
+5. Fit and transform the OneHotEncoder.
+6. Add the encoded variable names to the DataFrame.
+7. Merge one-hot encoded features and drop the originals.
+8. Split the preprocessed data into features and target arrays.
+9. Split the preprocessed data into training and testing dataset.
+10. Create a StandardScaler instance.
+11. Fit the StandardScaler.
+12. Scale the data.
+13. Define the model.
+14. Add first and second hidden layers.
+15. Add the output layer.
+16. Check the structure of the model.

 ### The Perceptron
 The perceptron model, pioneered in the 1950's by Frank Rosenblatt, is a single neural network unit, and it mimics a biological neuron by recieving input data, weighing the information, and producing a clear output.
 The perceptron model is supervised learning because we provide the model of our input and output information.
 It is designed to produce a discrete classification model and to learn from the input data to improve classifications as more data is analyzed.The perceptron model has four major components:
 - **input values,** typically labelled as x or 𝝌 (chi)